 Permanent Chemical Matrixectomy (Phenol-Alcohol)

 Phenol matrixectomy: the standard permanent cure for recurrent ingrown toenails — after partial nail avulsion under digital block, 88% phenol solution is applied to the exposed nail matrix with a cotton-tipped applicator for three 30-second applications, with alcohol washout between applications; phenol chemically destroys the nail-producing matrix cells, permanently preventing regrowth of the treated nail border.
 Success rate: 95–97% with proper technique; recurrence from incomplete matrix destruction is the most common failure.
 Post-procedure care: daily wound soaking and dressing changes for 2–4 weeks as the chemical wound heals; no activity restriction.
 Total permanent matrixectomy: entire nail matrix is treated — indicated for severe nail deformity (onychogryphosis, severely dystrophic nail from fungal destruction) or patient preference for complete nail removal; produces a permanent nailless toe with a flat nail bed.
-Dr. Biernacki at Balance Foot & Ankle performs same-day ingrown toenail removal and permanent matrixectomy under local anesthesia with immediate walking at both our Bloomfield Hills and Howell offices.
+Dr. Biernacki at Balance Foot & Ankle performs same-day ingrown toenail removal and permanent matrixectomy under local anesthesia with immediate walking at both our Bloomfield Township and Howell offices.
 Call (810) 206-1402.

 📧 Get Dr. Tom’s Free Lab Test Guide